Honghe Hani and Yi Autonomous Prefecture: Railways

 The prefecture is crossed by the early-20th century narrow-gauge Kunming–Hai Phong Railway and its branches.
-These railways have lost their most of their economic importance after the opening of the standard-gauge Kunming-Hekou railway (whose sections within the prefecture are the Yuxi–Mengzi Railway and the Mengzi–Hekou Railway).
+These railways have lost most of their economic importance after the opening of the standard-gauge Kunming-Hekou railway (whose sections within the prefecture are the Yuxi–Mengzi Railway and the Mengzi–Hekou Railway).

 The prefecture is also served by the Nanning–Kunming high-speed railway and Mile–Mengzi Railway (under construction).

 Airport

 Honghe Mengzi Airport is being built in the prefectural capital Mengzi.